USB is one of tech's ultimate success stories - a universal standard that has been the centre of wired data and power transfer for 20 years now.

 This will be fixed with the incoming USB 4.0, which will use one standard connector and bring multiple connectivity standards together.

-The USB 4 specification has now been published and will probably appear in devices in late 2020 or early 2021 - it usually takes around 18 months for devices to come to market once a new standard is published for the first time.
+The USB 4 specification was published in late 2019 and will probably appear in devices in late 2020 or early 2021 - it usually takes around 18 months for devices to come to market once a new standard is published for the first time.

 Over 50 companies are currently involved in the standard, especially those behind the USB Promoter Group - Apple, HP, Intel, Microsoft, ST Microelectoronics and Texas Instruments.